Closing bell: Sensex ends 673 points higher, Nifty settles above 17,800 led by power, oil & gas, banks

 Gains in financial, oil & gas and IT shares pushed the headline indices higher, though losses in pharma stocks limited the upside.

-Midcap index, meanwhile, settles 82 points higher after a brief bout in the red in mid-day trade.
+Midcap index, meanwhile, settled 82 points higher after a brief bout in the red in mid-day trade.

 Voltas, Torrent Power, Federal Bank and Adani Ent were the top midcap gainers, while Reliance and HDFC lifted Nifty higher in the last hour of trade.
 Tata Motors was the top index loser after CLSA downgraded the stock to 'sell'.